 Future challenges and scenarios

-We constantly monitor the environment and trends to update our strategic focus.
+We constantly monitor the environment and trends to keep our strategic focus up-to-date.
 The chemical industry’s market environment is in the transition phase towards Chemistry 4.0.

-We constantly monitor the environment and trends to update our strategic focus.
+We constantly monitor the environment and trends to keep our strategic focus up-to-date.
 The chemical industry’s market environment is in the transition phase towards Chemistry 4.0.
 Factors that have so far been its main growth drivers, such as globalisation, specialisation and focus on core business, have already seen their peak.

 With Chemistry 4.0, it is digitalisation and circular economy that will play a key role in the industry’s transformation.
 Future opportunities will stem from the uptake of electric mobility, drive towards material-efficient construction, growing expectations for the properties of plastics, as well as development of bioplastics and greener polysaccharide-based polymers to replace traditional plastics and other environmentally harmful materials.

 In each area of our business, we intend to produce more specialty substances, customised for specific groups of users.
-Our expertise and experience in the agricultural sector allow us to consider offering crop-specific fertilizers, and even ones formulated specifically for individual farm fields.
+With our expertise and experience in the agricultural sector, we can consider offering crop-specific fertilizers, and even ones formulated specifically for individual farm fields.

 We will be developing our specialisation in plastics as well.
 We have been ramping up production of high-margin specialty plastics used in the manufacture of food packaging.
 Polish engineers are at the forefront of Europe’s innovation in such technologies.